Hydrocephalus is a condition caused by accumulation of cerebrospinal fluid in the brain.

 Obstruction or narrowing in the ventricular system.
 Aqueductal stenosis, foramen Monro stenosis, colloid cyst, intraventricular arachnoid cysts, tumors, bleeding into ventricles are examples of this type.
 In these cases, CSF cannot flow freely causing hydrocephalus.
 The mechanism is quite similar to gallbladder or kidney outflow obstruction by stones.

 Obstruction within subarachnoid space.
-Meningitis, subarachnoid hemorrage, cancer spreading into subarachnoid space are well known examples.
+Meningitis, subarachnoid hemorrhage, cancer spreading into subarachnoid space are well known examples.
+Hydrocephalus is frequently seen after subarachnoid hemorrhage due to aneurysms.
 This form of hydrocephalus is caused by both obstruction of CSF flow in the subarachnoid space and blockage of absorption by arachnoid granulations.

 Increased CSF secretion by choroid plexus hyperplasia or tumor.